kohler/hotcrp/etc/settingdescriptions.md

 average overall merit score.
 If the formula evaluates to null for a paper, then the tag for that paper is removed.
 If `value` is an empty string, 0 is used.

+# comment_reactions

+> Controls whether users can add emoji reactions to comments

+When enabled (the default), users can add emoji reactions to comments they can view.
+Reactions are shown as small emoji buttons below each comment.
+Users can click to add or remove their reaction.

+# comment_reaction_emojis

+> Specifies which emojis are available for comment reactions

+A comma-separated list of emoji codes that will appear as quick-reaction buttons when users click to add a reaction to a comment.
+Users can always search for and add any emoji from the full emoji list, but these are the ones shown by default.

+The default list includes: `thumbs_up`, `thumbs_down`, `heart`, `laugh`, `confused`, `hooray`, `rocket`, `eyes`.

+Emoji codes must match those defined in the system's emoji database (`scripts/emojicodes.json`).